logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 int &refVal2;       // error: a reference must be initialized
 ```

-When we define a reference, instead of copying the intializer's value, we **bind** the reference to its initializer.
+When we define a reference, instead of copying the initializer's value, we **bind** the reference to its initializer.

 Once initialized, a reference remains bound to its initial object.
 There is no way to rebind a reference to refer to a different object.